Understand referencing

 Ask who, when, what and where

 Referencing information is provided as a guide only and is based on the official manual or other authoritative sources where available.
-Users are directed to confirm specific referencing requirements with their course convenor and to consult the manual directly for more information.
+You should confirm referencing requirements for your course and consult the manual directly for more information.

 We are here to help!

-Or you can ask our friendly staff about Library products and services.
-Find us in the libraries or contact us by phone, email or chat.
+Find us in the libraries or contact us by phone or online.